0xluk3/ZK-resources/README.md

 # ZK-resources

 Curated list of ZK security and learning resources.
-Quality > quantity.
+Less is more.

 ---